thanhkaist/ReinFlowPlus/README.md

 </p>

 ## :loudspeaker: News
+* [2025/07/30] Fixed the rendering bug in Robomimic.
+Now supports rendering at 1080p resolution.
 * [2025/07/29] Add tutorial on how to record videos during evaluation in the [docs](docs/ReproduceExps.md)
 * [2025/06/14] Updated webpage for a detailed explanation to the algorithm design.
 * [2025/05/28] Paper is posted on arXiv!